Primary (Ages 2.7 - 5)

 All children have a natural love of learning.
 Walden nurtures that love by giving each child the confidence to take on the many challenges that life presents while readying them for their next educational experience.

 Children at Walden explore the environment with beautifully designed hands-on Montessori materials.
 Beginning with lessons such as pouring, buttoning, and sweeping which helps them develop fine and gross motor skills, and hand-eye coordination.
-In their second year, as novices, lessons progress to counting and phonemic awareness as their concentration, decision-making, and ability to follow sequential steps increases.
+In their second year, as apprentices, lessons progress to counting and phonemic awareness as their concentration, decision-making, and ability to follow sequential steps increases.
 During their Kindergarten year, children internalize and reinforce their earlier experiences as they master more advanced math, reading, and writing skills.

 The Primary Program at Walden